Barossa Valley and The Wines of South Australia

 Regions of Interest: McLaren Vale, Langhorne Creek

 The dry oak-covered hills of Paso Robles are to Napa Valley as the southern hot rolling hills of Fleurieu are to Barossa.
-The focus in Fleurieu is primarily Shiraz in the rolling hills around McLaren Vale and Cabernet Sauvignon in flats around Langhorne Creek (although both regions grow grapes styles quite successfully).
+Fleurieu focuses primarily on Shiraz in the rolling hills around McLaren Vale and Cabernet Sauvignon in flats around Langhorne Creek (although both regions grow both grape styles quite successfully).

 phylloxera free south Australia sign McLaren Vale

 South Australia wouldn’t be the amazing region it is today had it not been for a scourge (phylloxera) which decimated the fledgling wine industry in Victoria (around Melbourne) in the late 1800s.
-The disease’s spread to South Australia was limited, and as a result, South Australia has some of the oldest continually-producing vineyards on the planet, some of them with planting dates in the middle 19th century.
-To preserve this heritage, the Australians have worked very hard to keep the louse from entering South Australia’s pre-phylloxera vineyards.
+The disease’s spread to South Australia was limited.
+As a result, South Australia has some of the oldest continually-producing vineyards on the planet, some with planting dates in the middle 19th century.
+The Australians have worked hard to preserve this heritage to keep the louse from entering South Australia’s pre-phylloxera vineyards.
 If you plan to travel there, be sure to clean your shoes well or take them off when you’re in the vineyard!

 Limestone Coast